Thermodynamic Discovery of Tetracriticality and Emergent Multicomponent Superconductivity in UTe$_2$: Results

 \subsection{The full magnetic field-pressure-temperature phase diagram}

 The phase diagrams we have constructed in $b$-axis magnetic field, pressure, and temperature, can be combined into a three-dimensional \BbPT diagram, shown in \autoref{fig:fishtank} (details of how this phase diagram is constructed are given in the caption).
-The two component state SC1+SC2 occupies a large region of phase space extending down to zero pressure for magnetic fields $B_b>12$ T.
+The two component state SC1+SC2 occupies a large region of phase space extending down to zero pressure for magnetic fields $18>B_b>12$ T. We show an ambient-pressure phase diagram as a function of $B_b$ in the \hyperref[sec:extended]{Extended Data}.